 As woodworkers based in the UK, we have the unenviable task of having to work in both Metric (mm) and Imperial (inches) units at the same time.
 Saw mills and woodworking tool manufacturers don’t seem to have found any consensus on a default unit of measurement.
-This leads to confusing times when trying to establish what we are actually purchasing.
+This often leads to confusion when trying to establish what we are actually purchasing.
 For instance, is 18mm plywood is actually 18mm or is it ¾ inch which is actually 19.05mm.
 The answer varies from store to store.

-1 Foot = 12 inches
+1 foot = 12 inches

-Are our designs and plans Metric or Imperial?
+Are our project plans Imperial or METRIC?

 We do our very best to keep things simple.
 That said, it isn’t always easy in the wacky world of lumber dimensions.

 With each project, we try to find the best solution.
 Sometimes that is working in imperial, other times metric, but most of the time we provide both.
 The only thing we ask, is that you don’t use both.
 Pick a unit at the start of the project and stick with it.